 All students who have not taken the ACT or SAT within the last 3 years or have had no previous college English or math courses are required to take a placement test prior to enrolling in English or mathematics courses.

 This is a two-year associate degree program.
-Regarding required courses, it is suggested that classes be taken in the following sequence:
+Regarding required courses, it is suggested that classes are taken in the following sequence:

-First Semester BA140, BA126
+BA140, BA126

-Second Semester BA103, BA127, BA115
+BA103, BA127, BA115

-Third Semester BA215, CE course
+BA215, CE course

 BA203, BA210, CE course